Netflix/metaflow-docs/docs/internals/technical-overview.md

 For quick local iterations, Metaflow comes with a built-in runtime which executes tasks as separate processes.
 However, this is not intended as a production-grade scheduler.

 For production runs, one should use a runtime that supports retries, error reporting, logging, is highly available, scalable, and preferably comes with a user-friendly UI.
 At Netflix, [Meson](https://medium.com/netflix-techblog/meson-workflow-orchestration-for-netflix-recommendations-fc932625c1d9) is such a runtime.
-It is well supported by Metaflow.
+It is well-supported by Metaflow.

 A key feature of Metaflow is that it is agnostic of the runtime.
-The same code can be executed both with the local runtime as well as with production runtime, which enables a rapid development-deploy-debug cycle.
+The same code can be executed both with the local runtime and with production runtime, which enables a rapid development-deploy-debug cycle.

 - [`runtime.py` - local, process-based runtime](https://github.com/Netflix/metaflow/blob/master/metaflow/runtime.py)

 ### Datastore

-Metaflow requires an object store where both code snapshots as well as data artifacts can be persisted.
+Metaflow requires an object store where both code snapshots and data artifacts can be persisted.
 This data store should be accessible by all environments where Metaflow code is executed.
 The AWS S3 is a perfect solution for this need.
 Secondarily, Metaflow supports using a local disk as a data store, which is mainly useful during the development of Metaflow itself.

 An important feature of Metaflow is that the data store is used as a content-addressed storage.
 Both code and data are identified by a hash of their contents, similar to Git, so equal copies of data are deduplicated automatically.
 Note that this deduplication is limited in scope however; data across different flows will not be deduplicated.